-Trump takes aim at NAFTA and promises: 'I am your voice'
+Trump targets NAFTA and promises: 'I am your voice'

 Cleveland — Republican presidential nominee Donald Trump on Thursday portrayed America as besieged by high-profile violent crimes, chained to a sluggish economy and said he would "walk away" from a signature trade agreement if he can't get a better deal for U.S. workers.